splitwise/super_diff/README.md

 ## Copyright/License

 &copy; 2011 Elliot Winkler.
 The code here is under no license; you're free to do whatever you want with it.
-If you do use it, an attached courtesy would be appreciated.
+If you do end up using it, an attached courtesy would be appreciated.

 ## Contact